zenecture/neuroflow/README.md

 )
 ```

-Seeing some code examples is a good way to get started.
+Seeing code examples is a good way to get started.
 You may have a look at the playground for some inspiration.

 If you want to use neural nets in your project, you can expect a journey full of experiments.